attsdk/m2x-ios/README.md

 ### API Clients
 ---
-The clients (`FeedsClient`, `DataSourceClient` and `KeysClient`) provides an interface to make all the requests on the respectives API.
+The clients (`FeedsClient`, `DataSourceClient` and `KeysClient`) provide an interface to make all the requests on the respectives API.

 If the call requires parameters, it must be encapsulated in a `NSDictionary` following the respective estructure from the [API Documentation](https://m2x.att.com/developer/documentation/overview).
-As well as the parameters, the response returns in a `NSDictionary` object.
+As well as the parameters, the response is returned in a `NSDictionary` object.

 If required, a [Feed API key](https://m2x.att.com/developer/documentation/overview#API-Keys) can be set in this classes.